OchoaLab/genomic-modules/day5/Before Class: Download_and_Install.md

 All you'll need to do/try is to download plink files, install plink2, and download our colab notebook.

 # Plink Data
-Download the data folder under day5
+Download the data folder and Result folder under day5
 ## option 1
 you can download the whole repo:
 ![image](https://github.com/OchoaLab/genomic-modules/assets/53951161/9df1b960-5dd6-4baa-a23a-af88711b3321)